ZephrFish/ADFSDump-PS/README.md

 I can't take credit for the hard work done in building [ADFSDump](https://github.com/mandiant/ADFSDump) but this is a PowerShell port of it using native functions.

 ## Pre-Reqs
-You'll need a few pre-reqs to install on the box you're running this on so it's not 100% self contained, these are as follows:
+You'll need a few prereqs to install on the box you're running this on, so it's not 100% self-contained, these are as follows:
 - Install-Module -Name  ActiveDirectory
 - Install-Module -Name SqlServer